chinapumpkin/web/README.md

 * You will find plenty of useful logs in `logcat`.

-## Step 4 - Reception of the stream in the flash player
+## Reception of the stream in the flash player

 ### 1 - Install the demo site on the HTTP server